I’m a Hot Sleeper—Here’s Why I Sleep Better on the Dreamcloud Mattress

 The DreamCloud Mattress has seven luxurious layers to its hybrid mattress design, including memory foam, individually wrapped innerspring coils, a pressure-relief comfort layer that conforms to your body and a plush cashmere Euro top.
 Most importantly for me, the gel memory foam and coil system work together to help reduce heat retention, disperse body heat and promote air flow.

 DreamCloud Mattress first impressions

 It’s hard to imagine how a king-size mattress could fit in such a small box, but once I opened it up, the DreamCloud magically unfolded into an impressively thick (16 inches) and shockingly heavy (138 pounds!) plush mattress.
 I wasn’t able to maneuver it, so I enlisted the help of a strong friend to join my fiancé in lifting it onto our bed frame.

-I was a bit worried about off-gassing, an unpleasant experience I remember from purchasing our previous mattress—it had taken a full week to air out to the point where I no long had headaches from the fumes.
+I was a bit worried about off-gassing, an unpleasant experience I remember from purchasing our previous mattress—that one had taken a full week to air out to the point where I no long had headaches from the fumes.
 Thankfully, that was not the case with the DreamCloud mattress, as the slight chemical odor dissipated within 24 hours.
 (Psst, if an organic mattress is your main criteria, read our Avocado Green mattress review.)

-How we tested the DreamCloud mattress
+How we tested the DreamCloud Mattress

 Jill Schildhouse for rd.com

 For one year, I rated the quality of sleep I got on the DreamCloud mattress according to four categories:

 - Comfort: I’m a side (and sometimes stomach) sleeper, and my fiancé is mostly a back sleeper, so between the two of us, we had every sleeping position covered.